JmoVxia/CLPlayer/Pods/SwiftFormat/README.md

 * The `isEmpty` rule will convert `count == 0` to `isEmpty` even for types that do not have an `isEmpty` method, such as `NSArray`/`NSDictionary`/etc. Use of Foundation collections in Swift code is pretty rare, but just in case, the rule is disabled by default.

+* The `preferForLoop` rule will convert `foo.forEach` to `for item in foo` even for types that do not conform to the `Sequence` protocol and cannot be used with a `for ... in` loop.
+There are no such types built in, but custom types may have this issue.

 * If a file begins with a comment, the `stripHeaders` rule will remove it if it is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.

 * When running a version of SwiftFormat built using Xcode 10.2 on macOS 10.14.3 or earlier, you may experience a crash with the error "dyld: Library not loaded: @rpath/libswiftCore.dylib".
 To fix this, you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
 These tools are included by default in macOS 10.14.4 and later.

 * If you have a generic typealias that defines a closure (e.g. `typealias ResultCompletion<T> = (Result<T, Error>) -> Void`) and use this closure as an argument in a generic function (e.g. `func handle<T: Decodable>(_ completion: ResultCompletion<T>)`), the `opaqueGenericParameters` rule may update the function definition to use `some` syntax (e.g. `func handle(_ completion: ResultCompletion<some Decodable>)`). `some` syntax is not permitted in closure parameters, so this will no longer compile.
-Workarounds include spelling out the closure explicitly in the generic function (instead of using a `typealias`) or disabling the `opaqueGenericParameters` rule (e.g. with `// swiftformat:next:disable opaqueGenericParameters`).
+Workarounds include spelling out the closure explicitly in the generic function (instead of using a `typealias`) or disabling the `opaqueGenericParameters` rule (e.g. with `// swiftformat:disable:next opaqueGenericParameters`).

 * If compiling for macOS with Xcode 14.0 and configuring SwiftFormat with `--swift-version 5.7`, the `genericExtensions` rule may cause a build failure by updating extensions of the format `extension Collection where Element == Foo` to `extension Collection<Foo>`.
 This fails to compile for macOS in Xcode 14.0, because the macOS SDK in that version of Xcode [does not include](https://forums.swift.org/t/xcode-14-rc-cannot-specialize-protocol-type/60171) the Swift 5.7 standard library.
-Workarounds include using `--swift-version 5.6` instead, updating to Xcode 14.1+, or disabling the `genericExtensions` rule (e.g. with `// swiftformat:next:disable genericExtensions`).
+Workarounds include using `--swift-version 5.6` instead, updating to Xcode 14.1+, or disabling the `genericExtensions` rule (e.g. with `// swiftformat:disable:next genericExtensions`).

+* The `propertyTypes` rule can cause a build failure in cases where there are multiple static overloads with the same name but different return types.
+As a workaround you can rename the overloads to no longer conflict, or exclude the property name with `--preservesymbols propertyName,otherPropertyName,etc`.

+* The `propertyTypes` rule can cause a build failure in cases where the property's type is a protocol / existential like `let shapeStyle: ShapeStyle = .myShapeStyle`, and the value used on the right-hand side is defined in an extension like `extension ShapeStyle where Self == MyShapeStyle { static var myShapeStyle: MyShapeStyle { ... } }`.
+As a workaround you can use the existential `any` syntax (`let shapeStyle: any ShapeStyle = .myShapeStyle`), which the rule will preserve as-is, or exclude the type name and/or property name with `--preservesymbols ShapeStyle,myShapeStyle,etc`.

+* The `propertyTypes` rule can cause a build failure in cases like `let foo = Foo.bar` where the value is a static member that doesn't return the same time.
+For example, `let foo: Foo = .bar` would be invalid if the `bar` property was defined as `static var bar: Bar`.
+As a workaround you can write the name of the type explicitly, like `let foo: Bar = Foo.bar`, or exclude the type name and/or property name with `--preservesymbols Bar,bar,etc`.

 Tip Jar